 Not big fear, as in “there’s a bear chasing me”, but little fear, like “what if I forget?” or “what if I don’t know what to say” or “I’ll look dumb”.

 I know that too much of my life has been living this way.
 Some of it was certainly due to my ADHD and some was not.
+As people with ADHD, we often have social anxiety, which can make dealing with other people scary and uncomfortable.

 This morning, for instance, I had to call someone that I didn’t know for a business consultation.
 This person has been nothing but friendly and helpful since I contacted them by email, but the thought of actually calling them on the phone brought up my social anxiety.